SSFoxrr/AboutME/README.md

 <h2>🌇 About Me</h2>
 - 👨‍🎓 Attending Western Governors University in order to obtain my B.S in Information Technology Management (Est. Completion: Dec.
 2022)</br>
 - 🌱 Studying for the CompTIA Network+ Certification (Est. Completion: June 2022)</br>
-- 💻 Coding common Cybersecurity tools in order to obtain a deeper understanding</br>
+- 💻 Coding common Cybersecurity tools in order to obtain a deeper understanding (I love backend coding)</br>
 <!--
 **ZainWalker/ZainWalker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.